 protected frame: A frame that has been encrypted and/or whose integrity can be verified cryptographically.

-physical layer (PHY) protocol data unit (PPDU)[+SigExt]: A PPDU plus a signal extension that immediately follows the PPDU if the signal extension is present, and a PPDU otherwise.
+physical layer (PHY) protocol data unit (PPDU)[+SigExt]: [PPDU[+SigExt]] A PPDU plus a signal extension that immediately follows the PPDU if the signal extension is present, and a PPDU otherwise.

-protocol version 0 (PV0) medium access control (MAC) protocol data unit (MPDU): An MPDU that has the Protocol Version field of the Frame Control field of the MPDU header equal to 0.
+protocol version 0 (PV0) medium access control (MAC) protocol data unit (MPDU): [PV0 MPDU] An MPDU that has the Protocol Version field of the Frame Control field of the MPDU header equal to 0.

-protocol version 1 (PV1) medium access control (MAC) protocol data unit (MPDU): An MPDU that has the Protocol Version field of the Frame Control field of the MPDU header equal to 1.
+protocol version 1 (PV1) medium access control (MAC) protocol data unit (MPDU): [PV1 MPDU] An MPDU that has the Protocol Version field of the Frame Control field of the MPDU header equal to 1.

-quality-of-service (QoS) frame: A frame containing the QoS Control field.
+quality-of-service (QoS) frame: [QoS frame] A frame containing the QoS Control field.

-quality-of-service management frame (QMF): A Management frame that is transmitted using the QMF service.
+quality-of-service management frame: [QMF] A Management frame that is transmitted using the QMF service.

-quality-of-service management frame (QMF) access point (AP): A quality-of-service AP that implements the QMF service.
+quality-of-service management frame (QMF) access point (AP): [QMF AP] A quality-of-service AP that implements the QMF service.

-quality-of-service management frame (QMF) policy: A policy defining the access category of Management frames.
+quality-of-service management frame (QMF) policy: [QMF policy] A policy defining the access category of Management frames.
 QMF stations (STAs) transmit their Management frames using the access category defined by the policy.

-quality-of-service management frame (QMF) service: A service in which the enhanced distributed channel access (EDCA) access category with which a Management frame is sent is determined according to a configured policy.
+quality-of-service management frame (QMF) service: [QMF service] A service in which the enhanced distributed channel access (EDCA) access category with which a Management frame is sent is determined according to a configured policy.

-quality-of-service management frame (QMF) station (STA): A quality-of-service STA that implements the QMF service.
+quality-of-service management frame (QMF) station (STA): [QMF STA] A quality-of-service STA that implements the QMF service.

 quasi-omni antenna pattern: A directional multi-gigabit (DMG) antenna operating mode with the widest beamwidth attainable.